verma-suraj/Java-DSA-100Days-Challenge/Day 01/notes.md

 ## 💡 Personal Takeaway

-Today I learned how user input actually works in Java and the difference between various input methods.
+Today I learned how Java handles user input and output through the `Scanner` class and `System.out` methods.
-I also faced the classic `nextLine()` skip issue after using `nextInt()`, but now I understand why and how to fix it.
+Understanding the difference between various input methods (`next()`, `nextLine()`, `nextInt()`) and how to handle the newline issue will help me avoid common bugs.
-This will help a lot going forward when dealing with real input-heavy programs.
+This foundation will be crucial as I work on more complex input-driven programs.

 ---